AaltoSciComp/scicomp-docs/triton/usage/dgx.rst

 * You have to give the full path to ``/bin/bash`` and give the ``-l`` option to make a login shell.
 * You have to limit the environment variables you export, because they are different.
-But you have to export at least ``HOME`` and possibly more.
+But you have to export at least ``HOME`` and possibly more (see above).
 * You can't figure out modules are available without getting an interactive shell there.
-* It might be that the ``/tmp`` directory is not automatically bind-mounted to the RAID array per-job.
-We need to investigate more.
+* The ``/tmp`` directory is not automatically to a per-user tmpdir (or ``/raid``).
+Actually, it is, but it unmounts right away.
+For now, use ``/raid`` directly and we will eventually get someone figures out what is happening deep inside of it.
+* ``/scratch`` isn't automatically mounted for some reason.
+For now, we manually mount it on each reboot but this needs fixing.